trj2fig¶

 Convert energies to either kcal/mol (default) or hartree and, when a reference is active, subtract the reference value to produce ΔE.

-Build the Plotly figure (strong ticks, spline interpolation, markers, no title) and export it to every requested extension.
+Build the Plotly figure (strong ticks, spline interpolation, markers, no title) and export it in every requested output format.

 Optionally emit a CSV table with columns